 The goal of the Andes-Amazon Initiative is to ensure the long-term ecological integrity and climatic function of the Amazon basin.
 According to current estimates, achieving that goal will require that at least 70 percent of historic forest cover remain intact.

-Over the last 10 years, we have helped bring 150 million hectares — nearly one-third of the original forest cover of the Amazon — under sustainable management.
-And while development pressures remain a threat, improved land-use policies have dramatically slowed the rate of deforestation.
+To that end, we have invested more than $300 million in conservation and supporting strategies, helping to bring over 150 million hectares — or nearly one-third of the original forest cover of the Amazon — under sustainable management.

 The Andes-Amazon Initiative is dedicated to promoting conservation and sustainable development by working with and supporting NGOs, indigenous organizations, research institutions, governmental agencies and committed private sector partners.

 The foundation began supporting biodiversity and forest conservation in the Amazon basin in 2001, and launched the Andes-Amazon Initiative in 2003.
 Funding for the Andes-Amazon Initiative is currently authorized through 2016.

 From the beginning, the majority of our projects have focused on the creation and consolidation of protected areas, with supporting strategies centered on capacity building, science and public policy.

 From 2011 to 2013, we tested several new approaches: